Leonardo Sandri: Cardinal

 Benedict XVI created him Cardinal-Deacon of San Carlo ai Catinari in the consistory of 24 November 2007.
 He delivered the message of thanksgiving to the pope on behalf of the new cardinals on that occasion.

 In April 2008, Sandri said that although the regime of Saddam Hussein was dictatorial, it is undeniable that Iraqi clergy and laity felt more secure under his regime and that their liturgical life went on undisturbed.

 He was mentioned in the press as papabile, a possible candidate for election to the papacy at the time of the resignation of Pope Benedict XVI in 2013.

 Sandri is also a member of the Congregation for the Doctrine of the Faith, Congregation for the Evangelization of Peoples, Pontifical Council for Promoting Christian Unity, Pontifical Council for Interreligious Dialogue, Pontifical Council for Legislative Texts, Pontifical Commission for Latin America and Pontifical Commission for Vatican City State.
 On 2 March 2010 he was appointed a member of the Congregation for Bishops.
 On 31 May 2011 he was appointed a member of the Apostolic Signatura.
 On 12 June 2012 Cardinal Sandri was appointed a member of the Congregation for Catholic Education.

 Sandri, as Prefect of the Congregation for the Oriental Churches, was named by Pope Benedict XVI as one of four co-presidents of the Special Synod of Bishops for the Middle East held at the Vatican in October 2010.
 He speaks English, French, German, Italian and Spanish.

 In June 2005 Archbishop Sandri was awarded Knight Grand Cross of the Order of Merit of the Italian Republic.

 He opted for the order of Cardinal Priests on 19 May 2018.
 Pope Francis raised him to the rank of Cardinal Bishop effective 28 June 2018.
 On 24 January 2020, Pope Francis approved his election as Vice Dean of the College of Cardinals by the nine Latin-rite cardinal-bishops.
-With that title, as the highest-ranking cardinal eligible to participate in a conclave, he would preside over any conclave held before his 80th birthday.
+Pope Francis approved his election to a second five-year term as vice dean on 14 January 2025.

 Pope Francis named Archbishop Claudio Gugerotti to succeed him as prefect on 21 November 2022.